D.C.-area forecast: Mixed skies and colder, but turning warmer by Thanksgiving with showers

 Get our daily forecasts on your Amazon Alexa device.

-Today (Tuesday): Partly to mostly sunny in the morning, becoming mixed with more clouds as temperatures climb from early morning levels in the colder 30s to the upper 40s into the low 50s in the afternoon.
+Today (Tuesday): Partly to mostly sunny in the morning, becoming mixed with more clouds as temperatures climb from early-morning levels in the colder 30s to the upper 40s into the low 50s in the afternoon.
 Winds from the north and northwest at 5 to 10 mph may be a bit gusty in the morning but should fade during the afternoon.
 Confidence: Medium-High

-Tonight: Partly cloudy and cold with lows ranging through the 30s as light winds start to come from the south.
+Tonight: Partly cloudy and cold, with lows ranging through the 30s as light winds start to come from the south.
 Confidence: Medium-High

 Follow us on Facebook, Twitter, and Instagram for the latest weather updates.
 Keep reading for the forecast through the weekend...